 Spinning requires oiling the fibers to make it open for carding, which is the next step.
 The system of carding qiviut is almost the same as that of cashmere .
 After carding, the next thing is to spin the fiber into yarns before sending it back to the farmers.
 The process can last for over a year before the yarns get back to Alaskan qiviut societies.

-Due to the small size and communal nature of qiviut farming in Alaska, the entire process from harvesting to processing and sale is run by the Oomingmak Co-operative association.
+Due to the small size and communal nature of qiviut farming in Alaska, the ‘Oomingmak’ Musk Ox Producers ‘Co-Op buys fiber from the villages, contracts with mills to process the qiviut into yarn and sends it out to their members for final processing to fine fabrics.
 The name of the association comes from the Inuit word for the muskox, which means “the animal with skin like beard.”

-The Co-operative came into existence in 1969, to ensure the continual production of qiviut and that it provides benefits to the local people.
-They work with processing companies, e-commerce, postal agencies, and local weavers to produce qiviut items year after year.
+They work with processing companies, e-commerce, postal agencies, and local weavers to produce high quality qiviut items year after year.

 Currently, there are only two active qiviut farms in Alaska; one in Palmer and the other at the University of Alaska.
 Even at the low production rate, they are still thriving economically when compared to other wools.

 Qiviut has the potential to offer an immense financial benefit to regions where muskoxen exist.
 This is not just because it is rare, but also because of its efficiency and eco-friendliness.
-Native Alaskan women and a few men weave the qiviut yarns in special patterns unique to their village community.
+Alaskan Native women and a few men knit the qiviut yarn into patterns specific to their villages and based on traditional arts or artifacts from their area.

 These techniques are not available for commercial purposes, and each pattern has copyright protection.
 The latter can only be used by members of the Oomigmak Co-operative.
 Some of these special patterns include the Nelson Island Diamond pattern, which is unique to the people of Nightmute, Tununak, Newtok, and Toksook Bay.
 Also, the Harpoon pattern is indigenous to the Nunivak Island natives only.